noaione/yuusha-shoukan-ln/sources/v04/chapter2.md

 be angry with him.

 Anyway, I can only be prepared for what will happen.
 I’d better be prepared to take a couple of hits...
-Lilia-san’s power will hit me....
+Lilia-san’s power will hit me...
 It would be great if she won’t break my head...

 [Guruu?]